Azure-Samples/hdinsight-kafka-java-get-started/README.md

         wn1-kafka.eahjefxxp1netdbyklgqj5y1ud.cx.internal.cloudapp.net:9092,wn0-kafka.eahjefxxp1netdbyklgqj5y1ud.cx.internal.cloudapp.net:9092

     NOTE: This information may change as you perform scaling operations on the cluster, as this adds and removes worker nodes.
 You should always retrieve the Zookeeper and Broker information before working with Kafka.

+    IMPORTANT: You don't have to provide all broker or Zookeeper nodes.
+A connection to one broker or Zookeeper node can be used to learn about the others.

 9. This example uses a topic named `test`.
 Use the following to create this topic: